SCHH-Commons/knowledge-base/merged/Events.md

 - When: 2025-10-30, 7:00 PM
 - Where: Pavilion
 - Details: Entertainment by Soul Fish.
 Costumes encouraged.
 Tickets $23.
 Gates/cash bar open 6 p.m.
 Capacity 250.

+### Gin & Jazz: Levon Stevens Quartet
+  - When: 2025-11-04, 7:00 PM
+  - Where: Pinckney Hall
+  - Details: Tickets $18, available online and at Lifestyle Services.
+Doors and cash bar services open at 6 p.m.
+Capacity 256.

+---

+### Ticket Sales
+  - When: 2025-11-05, 8:00 AM
+  - Where: Palmetto Commons
+  - Details: Tickets for all December events go on sale at Lifestyle Services.

+---

+### Lowcountry Boil
+  - When: 2025-11-05, 5:30 PM
+  - Where: Riverbend
+  - Details: Nothing says fall quite like a Lowcountry boil.
+Signature Catering by SERG brings fresh, local seafood along with other menu items.
+Full menu available at Lifestyle Services.
+Live music by Jonathan David King.
+Tickets $45, available online and at Lifestyle Services.
+Limit of four tickets per household.
+Doors and cash bar open at 5 p.m.
+Capacity 84.

+---

+### Trivia Night
+  - When: 2025-11-06, 6:00 PM
+  - Where: Pinckney Hall
+  - Details: Test your knowledge of movies, books, quotes, and more.
+Tickets $7, available online and at Lifestyle Services.
+Cash bar available.
+Capacity 100.

+---

+### Make it & Take it: Clay Jewelry
+  - When: 2025-11-07, 2:00 PM and 4:15 PM
+  - Where: Pinckney Hall
+  - Details: Learn polymer clay jewelry making with instructor Denise Palmer.
+Choose between a bracelet or earrings.
+Supplies included.
+Tickets $52, available online and at Lifestyle Services.
+Limit four tickets per household.
+Capacity 10 per class.

+---

+### Bourbon Dinner
+  - When: 2025-11-10, 5:30 PM
+  - Where: Riverbend
+  - Details: Four-course dinner paired with bourbon from Willett Distillery.
+Menu includes hors d’oeuvres, autumn pumpkin soup, poached pear salad, braised short ribs, and apple tart.
+Tickets $120, available online and at Lifestyle Services.
+Limit four tickets per household.
+Capacity 60.

+---

+### Irish Coffee Night
+  - When: 2025-11-11, 5:00 PM
+  - Where: Pinckney Hall
+  - Details: Live entertainment by Blithe & Fred.
+Cash bar available.

+---

+### Irish Coffee Night
+  - When: 2025-11-12, 5:00 PM
+  - Where: Pinckney Hall
+  - Details: Live entertainment by The Sweet Magnolias.
+Cash bar available.

+---

+### The JT Experience: A Tribute to James Taylor
+  - When: 2025-11-12, 7:00 PM
+  - Where: Magnolia Hall
+  - Details: James Gedeon performs James Taylor’s classics.
+Tickets $35, available online and at Lifestyle Services.
+Limit four per household.
+Doors open at 6 p.m.
+Capacity 548.
+No food or beverages permitted inside.

+---

+### Irish Coffee Night
+  - When: 2025-11-13, 5:00 PM
+  - Where: Pinckney Hall
+  - Details: Live entertainment by Carolina Girls & Guys.
+Cash bar available.

+---

+### The JT Experience: A Tribute to James Taylor
+  - When: 2025-11-13, 7:00 PM
+  - Where: Magnolia Hall
+  - Details: Tickets $35, available online and at Lifestyle Services.
+Limit four per household.
+Doors open at 6 p.m.
+Capacity 548.
+No food or beverages permitted inside.

+---

+### Irish Coffee Night
+  - When: 2025-11-14, 5:00 PM
+  - Where: Pinckney Hall
+  - Details: Live entertainment by Remember When Band.
+Cash bar available.

+---

+### The JT Experience: A Tribute to James Taylor
+  - When: 2025-11-14, 7:00 PM
+  - Where: Magnolia Hall
+  - Details: Tickets $35, available online and at Lifestyle Services.
+Limit four per household.
+Doors open at 6 p.m.
+Capacity 548.
+No food or beverages permitted inside.

+---

+### Holiday Craft Bazaar
+  - When: 2025-11-15, 10:00 AM → 1:00 PM
+  - Where: Pinckney Hall
+  - Details: Browse handmade items from Sun City residents.
+Tables $30 (sign-up at Lifestyle Services).
+Free event.
+Beverages available for purchase.
+More info at [http://www.sctax.org](http://www.sctax.org).

+---

+### Wine Tasting
+  - When: 2025-11-17, 4:00 PM
+  - Where: Riverbend
+  - Details: Hosted by Winebow with Downtown Catering refreshments.
+Tickets $40, available online and at Lifestyle Services.
+Limit four tickets per household.
+Capacity 60.

+---

+### Movie Night: *F1: The Movie*
+  - When: 2025-11-17, 7:00 PM
+  - Where: Magnolia Hall
+  - Details: Action/drama/sport starring Brad Pitt, Damson Idris, Javier Bardem.
+Rated PG-13.
+2h 35m.
+Free, first come, first served.
+Capacity 548.

+---

+### Matinee: *F1: The Movie*
+  - When: 2025-11-18, 2:00 PM
+  - Where: Magnolia Hall
+  - Details: Free screening with closed captioning for hearing impaired.
+First come, first served.
+Capacity 548.

+---

+### Irish Coffee Night
+  - When: 2025-11-18, 5:00 PM
+  - Where: Pinckney Hall
+  - Details: Live entertainment by Mountain Strings.
+Cash bar available.

+---

+### Funny Business: Cyrus Steele
+  - When: 2025-11-19, 5:30 PM and 8:00 PM
+  - Where: Pinckney Hall
+  - Details: Comedy performance.
+Tickets $15, available online and at Lifestyle Services.
+Doors and cash bar open one hour before.
+Capacity 320.

+---

+### Trivia Night: Name That Tune
+  - When: 2025-11-20, 6:00 PM
+  - Where: Pinckney Hall
+  - Details: Test your music knowledge from the ‘50s–‘80s.
+Tickets $7, available online and at Lifestyle Services.
+Cash bar available.
+Capacity 88.

+---

+### Meet the Author: Brian Thiem
+  - When: 2025-11-21, 6:00 PM
+  - Where: Pinckney Hall
+  - Details: Discussion of *The Mudflats Murder Club*.
+Free event.
+Cash bar available.

+---

+### Funny Business Uncensored: Brian Scolaro
+  - When: 2025-11-24, 5:30 PM and 8:00 PM
+  - Where: Pinckney Hall
+  - Details: Adult stand-up comedy, uncensored.
+Tickets $15, available online and at Lifestyle Services.
+Doors and cash bar open one hour before.
+Capacity 320.

+---

+### Irish Coffee Night
+  - When: 2025-11-25, 5:00 PM
+  - Where: Pinckney Hall
+  - Details: Live entertainment by Ronny D. Cash bar available.